FarzadTaghavi/FarzadTaghavi/README.md

 <br />

-## I'm a partner, Father & Full Stack Developer
+## I'm a Partner, Father & Full Stack Developer

 - 👨🏽‍💻 I’m currently working on a full stack application called, The APP.
 A delivery app that lets you order anything!
 - 🌱 I’m currently learning TypeScript, GraphQL and React Native.